talmolab/sleap/docs/installation.md

 We strongly recommend that you **only use this method if you know what you're doing**!
 ```

-(m1mac)=
+(apple-silicon)=

-### M1 Macs
+### Apple Silicon Macs

-SLEAP can be installed on newer M1 Macs by following these instructions:
+SLEAP can be installed on newer Apple Silicon Macs by following these instructions:

-1. In addition to being on an M1 Mac, make sure you're on **macOS Monterey**, i.e., version 12+.
+1. In addition to being on an Apple Silicon Mac, make sure you're on **macOS Monterey**, i.e., version 12+.
 We've tested this on a MacBook Pro (14-inch, 2021) running macOS version 12.0.1.

 2. If you don't have it yet, install **homebrew**, a convenient package manager for Macs (skip this if you can run `brew` from the terminal):